ReadieFur/BSDP-Overlay/README.md

 ### Element Position:
 - `flipHori`: Moves the song information to the right and the modifiers/health to the left.
-- `flipVert`: Places the map information at the top.
+- `flipVerti`: Places the map information at the top.

 ### Hide when inactive:
 - `hideInactive`: Hides the UI when BeatSaber is closed.